The Hero Ine

 Rowley, a native New Yorker, was previously a jobber with the Lockport Glass Works who specialized in lid design and listed every patent date possible on his lids and jars.
 Some of the jars associated with Rowley are Hero, Gem, Pearl, Crystal, and Porcelain Lined.

 Rowley’s idea was a top-sealing jar with a metal or glass lid straddling the ground lip that was held down by a zinc band.
-His advertising said that there were four reasons why his Hero Fruit Jar were the best in the market.
+His advertising said that there were four reasons why his Hero Fruit Jar was the best in the market.

 The 1st was the rubber packing that made the joint.
 It would rest on a smooth shoulder which was blown in the mold instead of being ground down on the end.
 Consequently, there was no nicking out of glass in grinding to let the air into the jar, which was the cause of so much fruit being spoiled.